MG 42: T24 machine gun

 The T24 machine gun was a prototype reverse engineered copy of the German MG 42 general-purpose machine gun developed during World War II as a possible replacement for the M1918 Browning Automatic Rifle and M1919A4 for infantry squads.
 The T24 was chambered for the .30-06 Springfield cartridge.

 By February 1943, US ordnance authorities published the first report on the MG 42, following testing of a captured gun.
 The quick barrel changing and belt feed systems were considered some of the best design features.
 The US Army wanted to be able to manufacture this general-purpose gun because it was technically advanced and much easier to make than the World War II US light and medium machine guns and it was decided to convert several MG 42s to fire .30-06 Springfield M2 ball ammunition.

 Saginaw Steering Gear Division of General Motors received a contract to construct two working converted MG 42 prototypes designated as the T24 machine gun.
 It could also be used on an M2 Tripod.
 The gun was made as an almost exact copy of the MG 42 which was chambered in 7.92×57mm Mauser.
 Some engineering changes were to use a barrel chambered for the .30-06 Springfield service round and an extremely increased weight 47 oz bolt and stiffer return spring in an effort to reduce the cyclic rate consistent with US rate requirements.
 Saginaw Steering Gear did not adjust the prototypes for the 6.35 mm longer .30-06 Springfield (7.62×63mm) cartridge case.

 When one of the two T24 machine gun prototypes was fired at Aberdeen Proving Ground, it fired only one shot and failed to eject the cartridge.
 A second attempt had the same result.
 The other prototype was plagued with excessive ejection failures and to a lesser extent failures to feed.
 The average cyclic rate of fire of the tested weapon was 614 rounds per minute.
-During January to February 1944, testing at Aberdeen Proving Ground were unsatisfactory.
+From January to February 1944, testing at Aberdeen Proving Ground were unsatisfactory.
 Firings were discontinued in February 1944 after 51 malfunctions and firing a total of 1,583 rounds by authorization of Major C. Balleisen, O.C.O.
 In March 1944 the US military concluded that functioning of the T24 machine gun prototype was unsatisfactory and recommended that further development was required before this weapon be subjected to the lengthy and severe standard light machine gun test.

 However, the realization that the .30-06 Springfield cartridge was too long for the prototype gun's mechanism to easily and reliably work with resulted in the discarding of the project.
 Saginaw Steering Gear did not get the opportunity to correct the flaws that caused the inability to obtain reliable uninterrupted automatic functioning and further optimize and ready the weapon for mass production before World War II ended.